 - Make sure your cat is eating and drinking normally.
 If your cat is a fussy eater or becomes inappetent (anorexic), read more in our article if you need advice.

-Treatment of a dry nose
+Treatment of a dry nose in cats

 Treatment will depend on the results of a clinical examination by your vet and any tests that are done.
 Read more about cat flu and respiratory infections in our article.
 Cat owners should be aware of the risk of sunburn to their cat, especially light-coloured cats, and those with thin fur, or pink skin on the ears and nose.
 There is more information about sunburn in our article about ear problems in cats.
 Autoimmune diseases are very rare and other diseases would be ruled out first.